mohittiw07/Retail-Login/README.md

 ## 🔐 Security Note

--This is a frontend-only simulation.
+- This is a frontend-only simulation.
 In real-world usage, the following would be needed:

--Backend server (Node.js, Django, etc.)
+- Backend server (Node.js, Django, etc.)

--Real OTP via Twilio, Firebase, etc.
+- Real OTP via Twilio, Firebase, etc.

--Email service (e.g., Nodemailer, SendGrid)
+- Email service (e.g., Nodemailer, SendGrid)

--Database for user data & logs
+- Database for user data & logs